The Diamond Circle in Iceland

 VISIT THE DIAMOND CIRCLE WITH YOUR KUKU CAMPERVAN!

 We believe that the best way to discover North Iceland is with a campervan.
-You have the freedom to choose the spots you will stop at.
+You will have the freedom to choose the spots where you will visit and how long you stay there, all depending on the weather and your interests.

-You don’t want to be part of a guided tour where somebody else will choose for you your next stop, or when to eat, where to sleep, etc.
+You don’t want to be part of a guided tour where somebody else will choose your next stop for you, when to eat, where to sleep, etc.

-You want the real adventure, and most of all, you want to feel the nature of Iceland.
+You want the real adventure, and most of all, you want to experience the nature of Iceland.
 And the best way to do that is definitely with a Kuku campervan.

 But "Why would I choose you?", you might say?